megapro17/AdvancedSharpAdbClient/README.md

 - .NET 6.0 - Windows 10.0.18362.0

 ## Installation
 To install AdvancedSharpAdbClient.WinRT install the [AdvancedSharpAdbClient.WinRT NuGetPackage](https://www.nuget.org/packages/AdvancedSharpAdbClient.WinRT).
-If you're
-using Visual Studio, you can run the following command in the [Package Manager Console](http://docs.nuget.org/consume/package-manager-console):
+If you're using Visual Studio, you can run the following command in the [Package Manager Console](http://docs.nuget.org/consume/package-manager-console):

 ```ps
 PM> Install-Package AdvancedSharpAdbClient.WinRT
 ```

 ## Getting Started
-AdvancedSharpAdbClient.WinRT does not communicate directly with your Android devices, but uses the `adb.exe` server process as an intermediate.
+AdvancedSharpAdbClient does not communicate directly with your Android devices, but uses the `adb.exe` server process as an intermediate.
 Before you can connect to your Android device, you must first start the `adb.exe` server.

 You can do so by either running `adb.exe` yourself (it comes as a part of the ADK, the Android Development Kit), or you can use the `AdbServer.StartServer` method like this: